Sargi for Karva Chauth

-Karwa Chauth is one of the most important festivals for married women mainly in northern states of India.
-When married women Pray and fast for the sake of husband.
+Karwa Chauth is one of the most important festivals for married women mainly in the northern states of India.
+When married women Pray and fast for the sake of the husband.

 Sargi and Karva Chauth go hand in hand, it the pre-dawn meal that a mother-in-law gives to her daughter-in-law.

-Sargi mainly comprises mathri (salty fried snack), mithai (sweet), Kaju-kishmish aur badaam (dry fruits), cooked food and fresh fruit.
+Sargi mainly comprises mathri (salty fried snack), mithai (sweet), Kaju-kishmish and badaam (dry fruits), cooked food, and fresh fruit.

 1. Mathri –